SEO & AI Search

 • Where it shows up: ChatGPT app, web, and integrations (like Microsoft Copilot).

-• How it works: Uses OpenAI’s models trained on vast datasets, plus limited browsing or plugin access depending on version.
+• How it works: Uses OpenAI’s models trained on vast datasets, plus limited browsing or plugin access depending on version. *this is evolving fast*

 • What matters for GEO: